Brisbane private hospital in-patient unit

 The building structure is conventionally reinforced concrete with a façade that combines precast concrete panels, glazing and zinc cladding.
 The construction sequence was staged to facilitate the continuous operation of the hospital during installation of new underground high voltage lines and temporary transformers.
 Early works documentation was provided to create a temporary entry and drop-off zone.
 Northrop also worked closely with the builder during construction to develop alternative solutions to foundations and stormwater routes to avoid existing underground services.

-Construction started in May 2016 and is on schedule to be completed late 2017.
-Northrop also designed and documented the $1.3M CSSD lift extension, which was constructed concurrently with the In-patient Unit, and provides structural advice on the refurbishment of Ward five.
-We are currently designing the $4.5M refurbishment of four new operating theatres
+Construction started in May 2016 and was completed late 2017.
+Northrop also designed and documented the $1.3M CSSD lift extension, which was constructed concurrently with the In-patient Unit, and provided structural advice on the refurbishment of ward five.